Writer, Seeker, Artist, Flawed Human, Spirit.

 I try to cut through the garbage and seek the spiritual in everyday and everything.
 Sometimes I succeed and sometimes I get plowed over.
 But even a fresh plowed field is beautiful.
 I have found that it is imperative to recognize that beauty in everything – no matter how challenging that may seem.

-Ten ago, I moved from a very hip, diverse metro area (South Florida) to a small, quiet, historic town in the deep south in search of a simpler more spirit-filled life.
-My mindfulness practice is my flotation device in a place that is still very strange to me.
-But this place is also beautiful and alive and filled with so many wonderful experiences that I often feel like my heart will break wide open.
-Living here has profoundly changed me and broadened my understanding of how we truly are all connected.
+My mindfulness practice is my flotation device in a world that is challenging and raw.
+But this world is also beautiful and alive and filled with so many wonderful experiences that I often feel like my heart will break wide open.

-Just South of Zen is a place where I explore simplicity, nature and spirit and how they are all wrapped together.
+Just South of Zen is a place to share my experiment in simplicity, and mindfullness supported by a zen approach to living.
 It is also a testament on how we are all students on the path and it is “okay” to fall short of the mark.